Flexography is a high-speed, roll-feed web printing process. It can achieve speeds up to 2000 linear feet per minute.

 Specialized folders, gluers, die-cutters, and other converting equipment transforms the printed rolls of materials into folding cartons, corrugated boxes, sealable pouches, and other forms of packaging.

-Hybrid flexo/inkjet printing systems are another avenue of technology development.
+Hybrid flexo/inkjet printing systems are another avenue of technological development.
 Some flexographic presses have been retrofitted with inkjet-printing units that can add full-color variable data to flexo-printed materials.
 This allows flexo print shops to better serve customers who want to add codes for tracking or authenticating packaging or enabling consumers to connect to online content.

 This post is part of a series we’re producing to explain the basics of different analog and digital printing processes.
 At the end of this series, we’ll review the strengths and limitations of each process, provide helpful glossaries, and talk about pricing models.